Best design review software in 2026 (for teams that ship faster)

 Key features:

-• Visual comments on WordPress sites
+• Visual comments directly on WordPress sites

-• Front-end editing
+• Front-end editing capabilities

-• WordPress admin integration
+• WordPress admin integration for task management

 Pricing: